ddd-by-examples/library/docs/design-level.md

 # Design Level EventStorming

-As soon as we got our examples written down, we could start digging deep into each of them, identifying key interactions with the system, spotting the business rules and constantly refining the model.
-In the following sections you will find mentioned examples modelled with Design Level EventStorming,
+As soon as we got our examples written down, we could start digging deep into each of them, identifying key interactions with the system, spotting business rules and constantly refining the model.
+In the following sections you will find mentioned examples modelled with Design Level EventStorming.

 ## Holding
-### Close-ended book holding
+### Regular patron

 The first example is _the one when regular patron tries to place his 6th hold_: